-- Pupils with SEND are encouraged to be part of the school council - Pupils with SEND are also encouraged to be part of confidence club to promote teamwork/building friendships etc.
+- Pupils with SEND are encouraged to be part of the school council and undertake other roles of responsibility within the classroom and school. - Pupils with SEND are also encouraged to be part of confidence club to promote teamwork/building friendships etc.

-We have a zero tolerance approach to bullying.
+We have a zero-tolerance approach to bullying.